Mutiny on the Bounty (1935 film)

 Mutiny on the Bounty is a 1935 American historical adventure drama film directed by Frank Lloyd and produced by Metro-Goldwyn-Mayer.
 It dramatizes the mutiny of HMS Bounty, and is adapted from the novels Mutiny on the Bounty and Men Against the Sea by Charles Nordhoff and James Norman Hall.
 It stars Charles Laughton as William Bligh, Clark Gable as Fletcher Christian, and Franchot Tone as Roger Byam (based on Peter Heywood).

 Despite historical inaccuracies, the film was a huge box office success, becoming the highest-grossing film of 1935 and one of MGM's biggest hits of the 1930s.
 The film was also a major critical success, and received a leading eight nominations at the 8th Academy Awards, winning Best Picture.
+As of 2026, it is the last Best Picture winner to win in no other category.

 Plot

+In December, 1787, H.M.S.
+Bounty lay in Portsmouth harbour on the eve of departure for Tahiti in the uncharted waters of the Great South Sea.

+The Bounty's mission was to procure breadfruit trees for transplanting to the West Indies as cheap food for slaves.

+Neither ship nor breadfruit reached the West Indies.
+Mutiny prevented it – mutiny against the abuse of harsh eighteenth century sea law.
+But this mutiny, famous in history and legend, helped bring about a new discipline, based upon mutual respect between officers and men, by which Britain's sea power is maintained as security for all who pass upon the seas.